sahilrajput03/persist.ml/README.md

 ## Feats/Goals in persist.ml:

-- Testing phase: Test if sound can be executed by a webpage after certain interval?..
+- Testing phase: Test if sound can be executed by a webpage after certain interval?...

 1. Continuity: continue 5 minutes break automaticaly after 30 sec relax break on a full pomodoro completion.
 2. Add sound test button in the app.